CALIFORNIA DAMSELFLIES

 appear hammer headed;

-wings held together over abdomen when perched
+wings held together over or alongside abdomen when perched

 males: bump under their second abdominal segment which is their secondary genitalia;